digital-h-gmbh/devtools/README.md

 This allows for addition of custom rules in your config, if there is a need for it.
 Should there be a need to fully disable or change a rule from this configuration, please open a Pull Request.

+### Supported Languages/Frameworks

+Currently only general Javascript and Typescript code is linted.
+In the future we want to expand to React, React Native, Angular and Node.js (with express and nest.js rules).

 ## Prettier